andymikulski/phaser-live-atlas/README.md

 - Split texture into multiple sources (multiple RTs) so we can effectively have a multiatlas backed by render textures
 - Identify WebGL vs Canvas issues and maybe report to the Phaser repo?
-- Animations - inject frames into existing atlas?
 - Maybe use/expose `navigator.storage.persist` ?
+- Removing a base spritesheet URL should remove all of its subframes
+- Animations??
+Spritesheet frames are in the URL but where do we define `anims`?
+How do we key them? `${url}-${key}`?

 BUGS: